InfraSIM/docs/docs/get_start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Server graphic UI
-VNC viewer through port **5901**.
-If you can also port-forward guest VNC default port 5901 to host port (for example, 15901).
-So, you can access VNC service via host 15901 port.
+    VNC service is available through port **5901**.
 You can see the virtual monitor is already running and listing boot devices of virtual node.
-Through this booting devices, you can deploy hypervisor or operating system into virtual compute node.
+Through this booting devices, you can deploy hypervisor or operating system into virtual compute node just like operating on one physical server

 	  .. image:: _static/vnc.png